Rahdin/Real_Time_Fraud_Detection/README.md

 The API will be live at http://127.0.0.1:8000

 🔌 API Usage
-You can test the API using the auto-generated FastAPI UI or via curl/PowerShell.
+You can test the API using the auto-generated Swagger UI or via curl/PowerShell.

 Interactive UI: Go to http://localhost:8000/docs